-Now since we know what they do; and the choice is ours whether to keep it or lose it, the questions is why is IAStorDataSvc consuming CPU more then it should; this is because the technology will save to it’s cache your frequently used programs, and there’s a lot to it such as it may be building it’s cache index, clearing cache or upgrading cache, to save any new information.
+Now since we know what they do; and the choice is ours whether to keep it or lose it, the questions are why is IAStorDataSvc consuming CPU more then it should; this is because the technology will save to.
+It caches your frequently used programs, and there’s a lot to it such as it may be building its cache index, clearing cache or upgrading cache, to save any new information.
+It has also been reported by some users that the intel rapid storage app might cause blue screen in some cases.
 If you decided to keep it, then let this process run for a couple of hours and if it still won’t fix it, then uninstall it and re-install.
 If you decided to uninstall it or stop the process then that is easy to do.

 Hold the Windows Key and Press R. Type appwiz.cpl and Click OK.